vuejs/v2.vuejs.org/src/v2/guide/components.md

 <div v-html="content"></div>
 ```

-If you try this in your template however, Vue will show an error, explaining that **every component must have a single root element**.
+If you try this in your template, however, Vue will show an error, explaining that **every component must have a single root element**.
 You can fix this error by wrapping the template in a parent element, such as:

 ```html
 <div class="blog-post">